rakibulalam9200/HelpingHand/README.md

 # HelpingHand
-the main purpose of my application is to increase the effectives of the usage of books or educational materials and makes them more available among the poor/underprivileged people.
+The main purpose of my application is to increase the effectives of the usage of books or educational materials and makes them more available among the poor/underprivileged people.
+So, using the system many people in our country will be able to participate in the humanitarian deeds whose have limited abilities.
+The system will able to contribute for the development of the country by improving it both economically and socially.

+People can be able to donate/exchange/sell books easily through the system.
+For this, they need to click add a post and insert all the details for the books.
+Other educational materials (like, calculator, reading table, table clock, geometry box) also can be donated, exchanged, sold through the system.
+The proposed system has two types of users.
+One is the user can able to post for donating/exchanging/selling a book/educational material and the same user can able to communicate with other user to buy/exchange/accept charitable books/educational materials.
+Another is the administrator who can able to manage users and their posts.